Restaurant Marrickville

 (L-R) Owen Okada, David Allison, Corey Costelloe and Anthony Qalilawa

 As skilled as this hospitality super group undoubtedly is, it isn't just the combination of their talents that has created such a uniquely winning energy here, but also the combination of their shared experiences.
-Because what 20 Chapel offers is not so much a menu as it is a collective memoir, told through stellar food and heart-warming service.
+What 20 Chapel offers is not so much a menu as it is a collective memoir, told through stellar food and heart-warming service.

 Subtle storytelling is an ingredient you'll find in every dish and beverage, from personal winks such as the nostalgia of childhood pub visits that inspired an elevated take on wedges, to neighbourhood nods, like a bread course of crusty white banh mi-style baguettes as an homage to Marrickville's Vietnamese community.
 Even the kitchen's custom-built woodfired grill is a tribute to Costelloe's past working with Neil Perry at Rockpool.